 As a member, in addition to your cover, we support you with access to information and guidance from relevant, reputable third parties to help in your practising and personal life.
 Whether it’s advice on posture and back care, offers for ergonomic equipment, complimentary preventive care, exercise classes and techniques or reduced prices for lectures, we want to support your health and wellbeing throughout your membership.

 We regularly produce publications, with valuable third party offers, information, news and articles.
 For more information about our exclusive member benefits, please see our member benefits page.

 We want you to be happy with your plan and our service, but sometimes we may not live up to the standards we set ourselves.
 If that happens, please let us know and we will work hard to resolve the situation as quickly as possible.
 If you are still not satisfied with how we have dealt with things then you can go through our formal complaints process.

 If you have a complaint, we will acknowledge it in writing within five working days of receiving it.
 We aim to resolve all complaints within four weeks, however sometimes this can take longer.
 If this happens, we will write to you to explain the reason for the delay and provide an indication of when you can expect our decision, along with details of the options available to you.
-If you are not satisfied with our final response, you can choose to either refer the matter to our panel of independent arbitrators or the Financial Services Ombudsman Bureau.
+If you are not satisfied with our final response, you can choose to either refer the matter to our panel of independent arbitrators or the the Financial Services and Pensions Ombudsman Bureau.

-The Financial Services Ombudsman Bureau
+The Financial Services and Pensions Ombudsman

-3rd Floor, Lincoln House, Lincoln Place, Dublin 2
+Lincoln House, Lincoln Place, Dublin 2